Northeast High School (Oakland Park, Florida)

-Northeast High School is a high school in Oakland Park, Florida.
+Northeast High School is a public high school in Oakland Park, Florida, United States.
 The school is a part of the Broward County Public Schools district.

-Northeast High School is an all magnet school with three specialties: Biotechnology, Latin and Alternative Energy.
-All students must choose one of the three magnet programs to enroll in, and this determines several courses that the students will take.

-It serves: much of Oakland Park, Sea Ranch Lakes, a portion of Lauderdale-by-the-Sea, sections of Fort Lauderdale, a portion of Tamarac, and a portion of North Lauderdale east of Florida's Turnpike.
+It serves much of Oakland Park, Sea Ranch Lakes, a portion of Lauderdale-by-the-Sea, sections of Fort Lauderdale, a portion of Tamarac, and a portion of North Lauderdale east of Florida's Turnpike.

 Demographics

-As of the 2021-22 school year, the total student enrollment was 1,587.
+As of the 2021–22 school year, the total student enrollment was 1,587.
 The ethnic makeup of the school was 18.9% White, 43.9% Hispanic, 33.6% Black, 1.3% Asian, 2.5% Multiracial, 0.8% Native American or Native Alaskan, and 0.1% Native Hawaiian or Pacific Islander.

 FCAT scores

 Northeast High has received FCAT school grades of: